Teakit

 Stage 1: Observation

-Stage 2: Journal
+Stage 2: Journaling

-• We gave the diary to 4 people of different ages and lifestyles which helped us to get a broad view on caffeine consumption
+The journals helped us to get a perspective on how coffee is consumed on a daily basis.
+We gave the diary to 4 people of different ages and lifestyles which helped us to get a broad view on caffeine consumption.
+We analyzed the results along with the interviews to come up with our research statements.

 Stage 3: Interviews